 Why Customer Satisfaction is an Important Focus for Businesses

 Customer satisfaction is an indicator for businesses as to whether their products or services are doing well in meeting or exceeding expectations.
-By understanding customer satisfaction, you have a basis for understanding where you stand with your customers and if these relationships need something more.
+By understanding CSAT, you have a basis for understanding where you stand with your customers and if these relationships need something more.

 It’s important to realize that dissatisfied customers aren’t likely to be vocal about it.
 According to Understanding Customers by Ruby Newell-Legner, businesses typically hear from only 4% of dissatisfied customers.
 Rather than bringing a problem to the company’s attention, customers will simply leave in search of a company with better quality customer experience.